 Board of Directors

-Our board represents each region of sub Saharan Africa, bringing valuable, geographically diverse perspectives on African agricultural extension, smallholder technology and agribusiness.
+Our board brings valuable, geographically diverse perspectives on social enterprise, smallholder technology and African agribusiness.

 William Chilufya is the former Country Coordinator of the Zambia Civil Society Scaling Up Nutrition alliance, a global movement across 61 countries working together to end malnutrition.
 William was instrumental in organizing civil society around Scaling Up Nutrition in Zambia, resulting in his recognition as an authority on discussions surrounding raising the profile of nutrition in Zambia, within civil society, government, and the private sector.
 William can be found tweeting about nutrition and, in fact, he was recognized by the UK’s The Guardian newspaper as one of the top ten people on Twitter shaping policy and practice on nutrition and development.